logo Call Disaster Response for Emergency Water Damage Clean-Up

 At Disaster Response, It's All About You

-Like Meyer May House in East Grand Rapids, Disaster Response has been a pillar of the community for years.
 As a second-generation disaster response company, we know that our work is never about us.
 At its most basic, it's always about you—your situation, your needs, and your satisfaction.
 We engineer our processes to help you quickly recover from water floods and disasters.
 Our total focus is on you, our valued customer.
 And that, in a nutshell, is what makes Disaster Response one of the most trusted and highly-rated water restoration companies in East Grand Rapids.

 Instead of focusing on profit, bottom lines, and yearly projections, we make you our priority.
 That's why we're serious about providing expert-level disaster preparedness and response services when you need them the most.
 Could you imagine trying to decipher misleading fine print or dealing with a pushy salesperson when you're just trying to get your life back together?
 That's not the Disaster Response way, and it never will be.